 Walking into a dealership saying, "I want to buy a car but I can only afford $400 a month," is a huge mistake.
 A slick salesperson will take you to the most stripped out vehicle on the lot and tell you that's what you can get for $400 a month.
 Of course you will not want it and start bumping yourself up in payment to get the vehicle you want.
 Always negotiate the vehicle's invoice price and/or trade difference, never cash down or payments.

-Don't Tell the Dealer You're Pre-Approved too Early
+Don't Tell the Dealer You're Pre-Approved Right Away

 You should not tell the car salesman you have a pre-approved car loan in place.
 Don't say anything about it until you've been presented the dealer's financing options.
 If you tell the car salesman you already have your financing arranged, he will tell his sales manager.
 The sales manager will most likely not be as flexible with the price if he knows he is not getting a shot at you in the finance department.